sta210-sp21/website/content/project/index.markdown

 - Click the Presentations tab in the course Sakai site.
 - Click the Presentations topic.
-- Click "Start New Presentation".
+- Click "Start a new conversation".
 - Make the title "Your Team Name: Project Title".
 For example, "Teaching Team: Analysis of Cars in the US".
 - Click the Warpwire icon (between the flag and shopping cart icons).
 - Select your video, then click “Insert 1 item.”
 This will embed your video in the conversation.